AmbiguousError/BlueskyDelete/README.md

 #### Step 2: Download and Open the Tool

-1. Download the `bluesky-deleter.html` file to your computer.
-2. Open the file in a modern web browser (like Google Chrome, Mozilla Firefox, or Microsoft Edge).
+1. Open the link https://ambiguouserror.github.io/BlueskyDelete/ in a modern web browser (like Google Chrome, Mozilla Firefox, or Microsoft Edge).

 #### Step 3: Run the Deletion Process